Medically reviewed by Dr Rick Singh – Chief Medical Officer at NextCare.

 Preventing Norovirus Infection

-- Carefully wash fruits and vegetables before preparing and eating them
+- ⊕ Washing fruits and vegetables thoroughly before eating or preparing them.

-- Do not prepare food or care for others when you are sick and for at least 48 hours after symptoms stop
+- ⊕ Avoiding food preparation if you are sick and for at least 48 hours after symptoms stop.

 Treatment and Recovery from Norovirus Infection